timvlaer/tscfg-maven-plugin/README.md

 # tscfg-maven-plugin

-Maven plugin that generates the boiler-plate for a [Typesafe Config](https://github.com/typesafehub/config) properties file using the excellent [tscfg](https://github.com/carueda/tscfg) library by carueda.
+Maven plugin that generates the boiler-plate for a [Typesafe Config](https://github.com/typesafehub/config) properties file using the excellent [tscfg](https://github.com/carueda/tscfg) library by @carueda.

 This plugin takes a configuration file (templateFile) and generates objects to hold your configuration.